 In any teamwork experience, it is essential to remember that all the team players must be treated equally.
-No one can be favoured or brought down.
+No one can be favored or brought down.
 The whole idea of a teamwork project is to combine the inputs of several members and fashion one good project out of it.
-In this sort of a project, you must be able to make your employer believe that you are successfully able to do in a team and take on equal responsibility of work as the other players.
+In this sort of a project, you must be able to make your employer believe that you are successfully able to do in a team and take on the equal responsibility of work as the other players.

 Being a team player does not mean delegating work to the other players.
 It is exactly the opposite of that, where you are able to work in cohesion with the other members.

 8. Don’t Lead Them To Believe That You Cannot Work Independently:

 While you might be desperately trying to showcase qualities proving your worth as a team player, do not overdo this attempt and bring your interviewers to believe that you are unable to work independently.
 You should also equally assure them that you are able to work alone and can deliver to their requirements.